-FASB ASC 220-10-15 (formerly referred to as Statement of Financial Accounting Standards No. 130 ("SFAS 130")), "Reporting Comprehensive Income," establishes standards for reporting and displaying of comprehensive income, its components and accumulated balances.
+ASC 220-10-15 "Reporting Comprehensive Income," establishes standards for reporting and displaying of comprehensive income, its components and accumulated balances.
 Comprehensive income is defined to include all changes in equity except those resulting from investments by owners and distributions to owners.
 Among other disclosures, ASC 220-10-15 requires that all items that are required to be recognized under current accounting standards as components of comprehensive income be reported in a financial statement that is displayed with the same prominence as other financial statements.
 The Company does not have any items of comprehensive income in any of the periods presented.